Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 Key Takeaways

-• FX fees are charges imposed by Canadian financial institutions for transactions in foreign currencies.
+• Foreign exchange transaction fees (FX fees) are charges imposed by Canadian financial institutions for transactions in foreign currencies.

 • The standard FX fee in Canada is 2.5%.